 Our initial contact, including assessment, does not oblige you to anything except to discuss in general terms with me the reasons why you are seeking counselling.
+Our assessment/initial meeting would need to take place on-line via video call in the current circumstances.

 Your doctor (out-of-hours service if necessary)